mindm3lts/Flex-Optimizer/README.md

     npm install -g serve
     serve .
     ```
     Now, open your browser and navigate to the local address provided (e.g., `http://localhost:8000` or `http://localhost:3000`).

-3.  **Configure the App:**
-    -   Once the app loads, click the **Settings icon (⚙️)** in the header.
-    -   Select your AI Provider (e.g., "Google Gemini").
-    -   Paste your API key into the "API Key" field.
-    -   The model name (`gemini-2.5-flash`) is pre-filled for Gemini.
-    -   Click "Save Settings".
-The app is now ready to use!
+The application will be ready to use, provided the API key is available in the execution environment.

-### Step 3: Termux Setup (Android)
+### Termux Setup (Android)

 Run the optimizer directly on your Android device using Termux.